Nadirah X: Career

-Nadirah and Dave wrote and performed the Go Green (GreenPeace Anthem) featuring recording artists such as Annie Lennox, Sarah McLachlan, Natalie Imbruglia, Imogen Heap and Bonnie Raitt.
+Nadirah and Dave wrote and performed "Go Green (Greenpeace Anthem)" featuring recording artists such as Annie Lennox, Sarah McLachlan, Natalie Imbruglia, Imogen Heap and Bonnie Raitt.
 It was released on April 17, 2007.
-In May, Nadirah travelled to Beijing, China to perform on the final night of the four-day Midi Rock Music Festival, the largest outdoor music festival in China.
+In May of that year, Nadirah travelled to Beijing, China to perform on the final night of the four-day Midi Rock Music Festival.

 In 2008, Nadirah appeared on and co-wrote Annie Lennox's song "Womankind", which was featured in the 2008 film The Women.

-Nadirah began writing and recording with Greek singer Anna Vissi in 2009 for Anna's English album with production from Patrick Leonard (Madonna), Dave Stewart and Glenn Ballard.
+Nadirah began writing and recording with Greek singer Anna Vissi in 2009 for Anna's English album with production from Patrick Leonard, Dave Stewart and Glenn Ballard.

-Nadirah landed the lead role in Tim Kring's and Nokia's Conspiracy For Good campaign. is a fictional organisation that is part of an "augmented reality drama" game developed by Heroes creator Tim Kring, funded and technologically enabled by Nokia and realized by the company P, and over 100 people in production teams in five different countries.
-In 2010, London witnessed the launch of the Conspiracy For Good, a radical new form of entertainment called "Social Benefit Storytelling", which allowed for people to participate inside a fictional story... to do real good in the real world.
-The pilot spanned the globe and culminated with 4 weeks of live events and gameplay in London streets.
-As a result, the Conspiracy For Good succeeded in building/stocking 5 libraries in Africa, funding 50 scholarships for schoolgirls and generating over 10,000 books for the Zambian libraries through WeGiveBooks.org.
+Nadirah starred in Tim Kring and Nokia's Conspiracy For Good campaign.
+The pilot culminated with 4 weeks of live events and gameplay in London.
+As a result, Conspiracy For Good succeeded in building/stocking 5 libraries in Africa, funding 50 scholarships, and generating over 10,000 books for Zambian libraries through WeGiveBooks.org.
 On February 22, 2011, the Conspiracy For Good was nominated for an International Digital Emmy Award.